anjalisilva/TestingPackage/README.md

 E.g., `TestingPackage` is an R package to demonstrate components of a simple R package.
 This includes the main components: DESCRIPTION, NAMESPACE, man subdirectory and R subdirectory.
-Additionally, licence, README and subdirectories vignettes, tests, data and inst are also explored.
-The package is targeted for BCB410H students, who are to develop a bioinformatics tool to analyze biological data in the format of a public R package.
-This package was developed using `R version 4.1.1 (2021-08-10)`,
+Additionally, LICENSE, README and subdirectories vignettes, tests, data and inst are also explored.
+The package is targeted for BCB410H (Applied Bioinformatics) students, who are to define a useful tool for the analysis of biological data in the format of a public R package housed on GitHub.
+The scope of the R package is to add to or improve a current work flow in bioinformatics or computational biology.
+The tool should contain functions to perform analysis of biological data and to produce a compelling graphical output, ideally to support for exploratory analysis.
+The `TestingPackage` package was developed using `R version 4.1.1 (2021-08-10)`,
 `Platform: x86_64-apple-darwin17.0 (64-bit)` and
 `Running under: macOS Big Sur 11.2`.

 ## Installation

-Provide the following text and commands, customized to your R package by replacing text within &lt;…&gt;.
+Provide the following text and commands, customized to your R package.
 E.g.,

 To install the latest version of the package: